parthabbot1/TerraSphere-GraphQL-Explorer/README.md

 # Assignment-Yolo

 Interactive table to show country data and filter the data based on country code.
+The table queries the data using Graph ql.

 It also includes pagination and toggle to switch designs of the table.
+The toggle turns on the interactive mode

-I ave used some Moon.io components(by yolo ) s would need to set up tailwind also
+I have also used some Moon.io components(by yolo) as well.

+I have not used any other external component or Ui library and the code is written with pure HTML CSS styles.(NO 3rd party Ui library has been used)

 ## Table of Contents